How to Reduce Your Pet Insurance Premium · Kinship

 Size

-Insurance premiums for larger dogs tend to be more expensive for a number of reasons including third party liability, veterinary costs and genetic conditions.
+Insurance premiums for larger dogs tend to be more expensive for a number of reasons including third-party liability, veterinary costs and genetic conditions.
 Not all larger dogs are more aggressive of course, however, the bigger the dog, the more damage they’re able to cause to people, items or other dogs even by accident (because they got too excited, for example).
 If a larger pup needs medical attention, they will need more drugs (and surgery can be a bigger task) for example, plus, their size means breeds such as Great Danes are at a higher risk of inherited problems with their hips and back.

 Genetics

 As you start to research your chosen breed ensure you look at the facts and figures that will guide you through what may be a ‘typical’ health issue for them, says Zoe.
 Labradors, German Shepherds, Spaniels and Cockapoos are breeds that commonly suffer from joint-related issues, for example.
-Whereas brachycephalic (flat-faced) dog breeds (such as French Bulldogs and Pugs) are at a dangerously high risk of common health issues caused by generations of selective breeding.
+Whereas brachycephalic (flat-facedopens in a new tab) dog breeds (such as French Bulldogs and Pugs) are at a dangerously high risk of common health issues caused by generations of selective breeding.
 These include serious breathing issues (their nasal passages are shorter) and significant eye problems (due to shallow sockets).

 Temperament